Special metrics in hypercomplex geometry: Chern-Einstein hyperhermitian metrics

-From this perspective the classification result of Boyer can be regarded as a hypercomplex version of the classical uniformization Theorem.
+From this perspective the classification result of Boyer can be regarded as a hypercomplex version of the classical Uniformization Theorem.
 The fact that there is no representative with negative Einstein constant is not an accident.
-As a matter of fact we will see that this peculiar fact happens in any dimension for compact HKT-Einstein manifolds.
+As a matter of fact we will prove in Proposition \ref{Prop:HKTEinstein} that this peculiar fact happens in any dimension for compact HKT-Einstein manifolds.